Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Lionsberg System.md

 1. A legal and governance infrastructure to facilitate emergence
 2. A story big enough to reunite humanity, the [[Living System]], and its [[Source]], and a way for all individuals, tribes, and nations to find their place in it
 3. A technological platform to connect and empower individuals, organizations, and communities around the world
-4. An [[Integrated Delivery System]] to align, resource and monitor progress towards The Goal
+4. A [[Lionsberg Integrated Delivery System]] to align, resource and monitor progress towards [[The Goal]]
+5. A [[Lionsberg Navigation System]] to orient and navigate along the [[Critical Path]] towards [[The Goal]]
-5. A code to guide behavior in community
+6. A code to guide behavior in community
-6. A constitution or declaration that establishes the values and principles of the system
+7. A constitution or declaration that establishes the values and principles of the system
-7. A conceptual System of Systems to connect and empower all tribes, nations, and peoples.
+8. A conceptual System of Systems to connect and empower all tribes, nations, and peoples.

 The Lionsberg System is not a monolithic solution, but rather a set of modular solutions that can be adopted in the wise right order by any individual or locality, based on their unique context and needs.
 It is continually improved as a reflection of our current best understanding of how to create the conditions for emergence among a massive, diverse, and distributed group of groups.